Skip to content

 log_on_full"drop_old"Default overflow policy: drop_new, drop_old, kill_task.

 keep_runs(unset)Default row-count retention.
 Positive integer; hard internal cap of 1 000 000.
-Bare 0 and negatives are rejected.
+Zero means “inherit from task-level setting” — only negatives are rejected.

-The daemon-wide [daemon] shutdown_timeout is a separate top-level setting — it bounds the whole-daemon shutdown phase.
-Each task/service still gets its own graceful_stop window inside that cap.
-If a graceful_stop exceeds [daemon] shutdown_timeout the daemon emits a boot-time warning naming the task.
+The daemon-wide [daemon] shutdown_timeout is its own separate top-level setting that bounds the whole-daemon shutdown phase.
+Each task and service still gets its own graceful_stop window inside that cap, and if a graceful_stop runs longer than [daemon] shutdown_timeout, the daemon warns you about that task at boot.

 For each task or service: